 G. At the end of the school year, or if a medication is discontinued the parent/guardian must pick up all unused medication.
 If it is not picked up after one (1) month, the medication will be properly disposed of by the school.
 If a parent/guardian requests in writing that a medication be discontinued before the school receives a health care provider’s order to discontinue, the health care provider will be notified by the school of the parent/guardian’s discontinuation of the order.

 H. The District may intervene, confiscate the medication, and discipline a student for any in-school use of any medication that does not have a current order and signed parent permission on file.

 The Canandaigua School District must comply with all the New York State laws and regulations related to school health.The State requirements for school health services include:

-- A physical examination & dental exam for new entrants, grades 2, 4, 7, and 10.
+- A New York State physical examination for new entrants, grades UPK, K, 2, 4, 7, and 10.